chrisfosterelli/chrisfosterelli.github.io/_posts/2019-07-10-developers-dont-understand-cors.md

 risky endevour to begin with.
 It should absolutely not be providing privileged access to functions, such as _installing software_, to every website on the internet.
 CORS enables you to securely do this -- don't hack around it!

+I can't know for sure if failure to understand CORS is why Zoom implemented the feature this way.
+However, I've talked to a few people and none of us can collectively find any legitimate reason to implement their existing approach.
+On reddit, [lerunicorn did find and suggest] that Firefox may block XHRs from secure to non-secure origins which could explain the motivation behind this approach.
+However, Firefox supports this when the origin is localhost.
+Further, native apps can generate a unique self-signed certificate and install it.
+In any possible case, this is not a valid reason to forget to filter origins.

 It's not just Zoom.
 Anecdotally, lots of developers I've talked with don't understand well how CORS works.
 There's also very a [generous quantity of